zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 For details please check: [ZEN - TCP-IP Interface](https://github.com/zeiss-microscopy/OAD/tree/master/Interfaces/TCP-IP_interface)

+THis repo contains an example on how to control ZEN from Napari.
+It allows to start an experiment and remotely and open the CZI inside the Napari viewer

 ## Create a simple arivis Cloud Module

 The [arivis Cloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.